-The public is invited to attend the free, opening-day festivities of the 27th annual Young Masters Art Show sponsored by Assistance League of Irvine on Saturday, April 29, from 1 – 4 p.m. at Irvine City Hall.
-“Imagination: The Power of Possibility” will be the theme of this year’s exhibit, which runs through May 11 and will be held in collaboration with the Irvine Unified School District, the City of Irvine, Arts Orange County, and Imagination Celebration of Orange County.
+The public is invited to attend the free, opening-day festivities of the 27th annual Young Masters Art Show sponsored by Assistance League of Irvine on Saturday, April 28, from 1 – 4 p.m. at Irvine City Hall.
+“Our Community” will be the theme of this year’s exhibit, which runs through May 11 and will be held in collaboration with the Irvine Unified School District, the City of Irvine, Arts Orange County, and Imagination Celebration of Orange County.

 In addition, the Assisteens, middle school and high school students volunteering their time for Assistance League, will do such activities with the children as face-painting, arts and crafts.